 Overview of merger control activity during the last 12 months

-In comparison to 2014, the number of cases under phase II control decreased, from 25 cases in 2014 to 11 cases in 2015.
+In comparison to 2016, the number of cases under Phase II control remained the same; there had been 10 cases in Phase II proceedings in 2016 and in 2017.
+While there had been no prohibition in 2016, there was one prohibition in 2017.
 Even though only one transaction has been prohibited, a more realistic picture appears if the cases in which notifications have been withdrawn are accounted for as prohibited transactions.
-Withdrawing a notification and thus aborting a transaction is often preferred by the parties to receiving a prohibition decision since the latter usually generates more (unwelcome) publicity and would also explicitly establish a precedent as regards market definition or other issues that have been contentious during the phase II investigation.
-Furthermore, in case of withdrawal only 50% of the filing fees have to be paid by the parties, thus providing an additional financial incentive.
-Still, considering that eight out of 14 phase II proceedings completed since January 2015 were nevertheless cleared unconditionally, one may conclude that the initiation of phase II proceedings does not equal “certain death” to a transaction, but that there is a good chance of dispelling the FCO’s competition concerns.
+Withdrawing a notification is often preferred by the parties to receiving a prohibition decision, since the latter usually generates more (unwelcome) publicity and also would explicitly establish a precedent as regards market definition or other issues that have been contentious during the Phase II investigation.
+Furthermore, in case of withdrawal, only 50% of the filing fees have to be paid by the parties, thus providing an additional financial incentive.
+Since three out of 10 Phase II proceedings completed since January 2017 were cleared unconditionally, while in only one case commitments were deemed necessary for granting clearance, one may concludethat the initiation of Phase II proceedings does not equal “certain death” to the transaction, but that there is a chance of dispelling the FCO’s competition concerns.

 The only prohibition issued by the FCO concerned the contemplated acquisition by online ticket shop and festival organiser CTS Eventim of the majority of shares of event organiser Four Artists (See more on this case below, under “Key industry sectors reviewed and approach adopted to market definition, barriers to entry, nature of international competition, etc.”)